-NOTE: We’re introducing a new security: the Floating Rate Note.
+NOTE: We’re introducing a new retirement savings account, the myRA.

 U.S. Treasury securities are a great way to invest and save for the future.
-Here, you'll find overviews regarding U.S. Treasury bonds, notes, bills, and TIPS.
-Also, you can obtain basic information about the different types of savings bonds, including EE/E, I and HH/H bonds.
+Here, you'll find overviews regarding U.S. Treasury bonds, notes, bills, TIPS, and Floating Rate Notes (FRNs), as well as U.S. Savings Bonds.